avaframe/FlowPy/readme.md

 ![](img/flux.png)

 where i is the direction and n are the neighbors from 1 to 8.
-R_i is then the routing flux in direction i.
+R<sub>i</sub> is then the routing flux in direction i.
-R_b is the flux in the base, for a release cell or starting cell the flux of the base equals one.
+R<sub>b</sub> is the flux in the base, for a release cell or starting cell the flux of the base equals one.
 The result of Eq.
 (16) is a 3 x 3 array with assigned flux values.
-A normalization stage is then required to bring the sum of the R_i's to the value of R_b.
+A normalization stage is then required to bring the sum of the R<sub>i</sub>'s to the value of R<sub>b</sub>.
 This aims at avoiding loss of flux [2].

 ### Flow Chart / Overview